arctern-io/arctern-docs/doc-en/source/quick_start/demo.md

 dtype: bool
 ```

-### Using Kepler.Gl to create a map
+### Using Kepler.gl to create a map

-Use Kepler.Gl to plot `road1` and `road2` on a map, and check if the two roads intersect:
+Use Kepler.gl to plot `road1` and `road2` on a map, and check if the two roads intersect:

 ```python
 >>> KeplerGl(height=600,data={"road1": pd.DataFrame(data={"road1":[road1]}),